Through our rigorous and individualized tutoring programs, students gain the skills, strategies, and poise needed for test day.

 75 questions / 45 minutes

-The English section tests students ability to analyze text for grammatical and rhetorical correctness.
-Many students rely on their “ear” to help determine which of four answer choices may be the answer.
-This, however, leads students to wrong options – the way we speak is not always (and probably most often) proper English.
-We emphasize the basic rules the ACT is testing, from subject-verb agreement to paragraph organization.
-The English section is broken down into two major parts: Usage/Mechanics (53% of this section, including punctuation, grammar and usage, and sentence structure) and Rhetorical Skills (47% of this section, including strategy, organization, and style).
+The English section tests students’ ability to analyze text for grammatical and rhetorical correctness.
+Many students rely on their “ear” to help determine which of the four answer choices is right.
+This, however, often leads students astray – the way we speak is not always grammatically correct.
+So, we emphasize the basic rules the ACT tests, from subject-verb agreement to punctuation usage.
+We also work on non-grammar content such as paragraph organization and transitions between sentences and paragraphs.
+The English section is broken down into two major question types: Usage/Mechanics (slightly more than 50% of the problems, including punctuation, grammar and usage, and sentence structure) and Rhetorical Skills (slightly less than 50% of the problems, including strategy, organization, and style).

 60 Questions / 60 Minutes